 Airport scanners can detect medical problems because they use radiofrequency waves to scan for abnormalities or bulges on passengers.

-How Are Airport Scanners Able to Detect Medical Problems?
+How Airport Scanners Detect Medical Problems

-Airports either use backscatter or millimeter-wave scanners, with the latter found more commonly in large airports.
+As part of the TSA’s security screening procedures, airports either use backscatter or millimeter-wave scanners, with the latter found more commonly in large airports.

 Backscatter scanners aren’t particularly useful at detecting medical problems, but millimeter-wave scanners, which use radio frequencies instead of x-rays, are able to.